navneetsn18/Fake_Data_Generator/README.md

 # Fake_Data_Generator

 ## How to use
-Step 1: Create a file data.csv with an Emails like this
+Step 1: Create a file data.csv with Emails like this

 | Email |
 |-------|